-7. Bullying
+7. Bullying, unlawful discrimination, and harassment

-Bullying or any form of violence (actual or threatened) is not tolerated in the State Super workplace.
+Bullying, discrimination or any form of harassment, violence (actual or threatened) is unlawful and not tolerated or accepted in the State Super workplace.

-All STC People are required to treat members of the public, STC Scheme beneficiaries, coworkers and colleagues with courtesy and respect.
+All STC People are required to treat members of the public, STC Scheme beneficiaries, coworkers and colleagues fairly and with courtesy and respect.

 Bullying in the workplace is defined as 'repeated, unreasonable behaviour directed towards a worker or workers that creates a risk to health and safety'.
 It is important to note that motive is irrelevant and bullying can occur even though you did not intend for the bullying to occur.
 This includes discrimination and harassment at meetings and including the use of social media.
 Whilst a single incident may not of itself constitute bullying, State Super will take such behaviour seriously.
 Reasonable workplace actions such as including reasonable performance management and reasonable directions to an employee, will not constitute bullying.
-You should refer to State Super's Work, Health and Safety Plan.

 If you are bullied by anyone or you witness bullying, you must report it immediately so it can be stopped.
-You should follow the reporting guidelines set out in paragraph 14 of this Code or alternatively, follow the reporting process in State Super's Work, Health and Safety Plan.
+You should follow the reporting guidelines set out in paragraph 15 of this Code or alternatively, follow the reporting process in State Super's Work, Health and Safety Plan and the State Super Policy on Sexual Harassment (which is now a requirement as per PSC direction 1 of 2023 for all agencies to have in place a policy on workplace sexual harassment).
+All Staff must understand and adhere to your legal obligations and State Supers' internal policies.